leonardoadame/cba-website/pages/join-us.md

 the first people on board on this early stage.

-Why we think CBA can be successful -> CBA has **more than 43 000 weekly** users and **more than 250 000 downloads**, since last month announcement of open sourcing the project, it made to front page of Hacker News and brought 35+ stargazers, we are going to multiply numbers quite drastically and make CBA one of the type automation tool.
+Why we think CBA can be successful -> CBA has **more than 43 000 weekly** users and **more than 250 000 downloads**, team behind CBA has experience developing industry leading projects and ready to put all their effort into revolutionizing automation creation.